bluyam/tips/README.md

 # Pre-work - Tipster

-Tipster is a simple tip calculator application for iOS.
+Tipster is a tip calculator application for iOS.

 Submitted by: Kyle Wilson

-Time spent: Approximately 20 hours
+Time spent: 20 hours spent in total

 ## User Stories